mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 flexible = setTimeout
 ```

-`any` typed values provide none of the safety we typically expect from TypeScript
+`any` typed values provide none of the safety we typically expect from TypeScript.

 ```ts twoslash
 let flexible: any = 14